Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Arrow Function

-Arrow function is an alternative to write a function, however function declaration and arrow function have some minor differences.
+An arrow function is an alternative way to write a function, although function declaration and arrow function have some minor differences.

-Arrow function uses arrow instead of the keyword *function* to declare a function.
+An arrow function uses an arrow instead of the keyword *function* to declare a function.
 Let us see both function declaration and arrow function.

 ```js
 // This is how we write normal or declaration function